certbot/certbot/docs/using.rst

 ===================

 Docker_ is another way to quickly obtain testing certs.
-From the server that the domain your requesting a cert for resolves to, `install Docker`_, issue the following command:
+From the server that the domain you're requesting a cert for resolves to, `install Docker`_, then issue the following command:

 .. code-block:: shell